Stuart Forster looks at must-try experiences in Nova Scotia that will help make a memorable and enjoyable holiday in the Canadian province.

 Don’t plan too much driving in any given day.
 Covering less ground means more time to experience the province.
 Limiting time behind the wheel leaves more time to explore points of interest, dine and interact with locals.

 Following the Lighthouse Route is a lovely way of enjoying the coastline west of Halifax.
 Peggy’s Cove, Lunenburg and Mahone Bay are all on the Lighthouse Route.

 8 – Explore Nova Scotia’s history

-Sherbrooke, on the Eastern Shore, flourished because to the timber trade, shipbuilding and gold finds in the late-19th century.
+Sherbrooke, on the Eastern Shore, flourished because of the timber trade, shipbuilding and gold finds in the late 19th century.
 At Sherbrooke Village, 25 original buildings are maintained.